Valdez has twice been named an “All-American City.” It has pleasant surroundings, access to mountains and

 At many times, you're following an historic route.
 The Eagle Trail was built to connect Fort Liscum in Valdez to Fort

 Egbert in Eagle.
-It follows a telegraph line that was maintained along the route, at times running from tree to tree (you can see a telegraph
+It follows a telegraph line that was maintained along the route, at times running from tree to tree.

 Gold shipments, frozen eggs, and even an entire riverboat, dragged piece-by-piece, were hauled over Thompson Pass by